Cppkies-Team/Cppkies/docs/CommonProblems.md

 ## IconOrder

-All icons in cookie clicker must follow an order due to the way it was implemented in cookie clicker.
+All tiered icons in Cookie Clicker must follow an order, due to implementation reasons.

 ### Icons

-To make modding cookie clicker more accessible, Cppkies adds new functions for that, `relinkRow`, `relinkColumn` and `patchIconsheet`.
+To make modding Cookie Clicker more accessible, Cppkies adds new functions for changing the icon positions at runtime: `relinkRow`, `relinkColumn`, and `patchIconsheet`.

 #### Relink Row

-To relink a row (tier icons) you must use the `relinkRow` function.
+To configure icon positions for custom tier icons the `relinkRow` function must be used.

 (This function is asynchronous, so you must use [`async`/`await`](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) to use it)